chinamike65/hugo-tuolesi/content/book3/book3en.md

 While everyone would like to live to be eighty years old, this idea really doesn't necessarily come true.

 (3) No life can avoid death.
-Any life will die.
+All living beings will die.

-People will die, and animals will die; ordinary people will die, and powerful people will die; people in the Saha world will die, and so will heaven and human beings.
+People will die, and animals will die; ordinary people will die, and powerful people will die; people in the Saha world will die, and so will gods and demi-gods.

-Any life will die, this is an unchangeable law of nature.
+All life will die, this is an inviolable law of nature.

 (4) There is no way of immortality except liberation, and there is no way to make a person immortal.

-Under normal circumstances, we cannot change death by reciting mantras and sutras.
+Under normal circumstances, we cannot escape death by reciting mantras and sutras.

-However, if you rely on the practice of Sanshidao, you are truly liberated, and you can break through the obstacles of birth, aging, sickness and death, but you still have to give up your current physical body.
+However, if you rely on the practice of the Three Aspects, you are truly liberated, and you can break through the obstacles of birth, aging, sickness and death, but you still have to give up your current physical body.

 Therefore, you cannot be attached to your own flesh.

-When we practice to the extent that we can liberate, in the physical body, the soul will form a light body of consciousness the size of a seven or eight-year-old child, complete with all five Dharmaculties and very solemn.
+When we practice to the extent that we can liberate ourselves, in the physical body, the soul will form a light body of consciousness the size of a seven or eight-year-old child, complete with all five faculties and very solemn.

-After attaining the status of an arahant, if the light body of consciousness leaves the body, the arahant will pass away.
+After attaining the status of an arhat, if the light body of consciousness leaves the body, the arhat will pass away.

 The Buddhas and Bodhisattvas of Mahayana are different from this.
-The light bodies of consciousness of Bodhisattvas in the eighth ground and above can come and go freely in the body.
+The light bodies of consciousness of Bodhisattvas of the eighth bhumi and above can come and go freely in the body.

 If you don't want to give up your body, you can live for a long time.

-For example, some yogis who practice Mahavira, a yogi named Zaya Wanzhida, lived to be a thousand years old; another named Jebejum lived to be five hundred years old.
+For example, some yogis who practice Mahavira.

+A yogi named Zaya Wanzhida, lived to be a thousand years old; another named Jebejum lived to be five hundred years old.

 Nagarjuna Bodhisattva lived for 600 years and was free to come and go.
 After 600 years, when he encountered another karma and decided to give up his physical body, he appeared and passed away.